FutureXInc/kulture/README.md

 	- [ ] displays all content shared by the member
 	- [ ] displays the views on each content item

-- [ ] Family: view the requested
+- [ ] Family: view the requested content by parent
    - [ ] Tapping on a user image should bring up that user's profile page

-- [ ] [optional] Parent - audit mode - all new content shared to the kid lands up here and the parent has to approve this.
+- [ ] Parent - audit mode - all new content shared to the kid lands up here and the parent has to approve this.
+   - [ ] Ability to see all content
-	- [ ] there can be pre approved members who can post directly to the kid.
+   - [ ] Ability to approve the content

 - [ ] Kids View - the kid watches the shared content through this screen
 	- [ ] profile images view